-E-SKILLS: Promotion of ICT Professionalism in Europe, an EU Call for Tender, July 2013
+(E-SKILLS: Promotion of ICT Professionalism in Europe, a EU Call for Tender, July 2013)

 IFIP IP3, the International Professional Practice Partnership is leading the development of the global ICT profession.
 Our mission is to establish a global partnership that will strengthen the ICT profession and contribute to the development of strong international economies by creating an infrastructure that will:

-- give recognition to those who meet and maintain the required standards for knowledge, experience, competence and integrity; and
+- give recognition to those who meet and maintain the required standards for knowledge, experience, competence, and integrity

 - define international standards of professionalism in ICT.

 To carry out this mission, IP3 works closely with its partners who share a commitment to creating a sound global ICT profession.
 We invite our partners to join IP3 and become members.

 IP3 members are organizations that meet at least one of these requirements: